ktemesi/MIDIController/README.md

 The buttons send MIDI messages CC 20 - 23.
 The faders send MIDI messages CC 26 - 29.

-These messages can be mapped to any DAW parameters.
+These messages can be mapped to any DAW parameters (see your DAW's User's Manual).

 Installation